 How Do we Know God?

 The main way that you can come to know God is by reading the Bible.
 After all, this is why we have the Bible.
 It isn’t a secret source of material for theologians to argue about.
 It’s the most concrete way you can come to know your Creator.
 It contains what He wants you to understand so that you can become more and more the person you are made to be.
 Many people who want to love God and be His followers are missing the knowledge of God that comes through His Word, and many aren’t aware of what they’re missing.
 Lots of people go to church and enjoy the emotions they get during the singing.
 For many, that’s why they go.
 But if this describes you, you will have to admit that on Monday you feel and think the same way you did on the Saturday before.
-This is because you are not being changed by the music.
-Music has a purpose, but it isn’t transformation.
+Music has a great and wonderful purpose, but it isn’t transformation, at least not by itself, not if it is only an occasional experience of emotional worship, even though this is a great thing.
 To be transformed you must fill your mind and allow it to be renewed by God’s revelation, which is the Bible, most of which is the Old Testament.